TheNewThinkTank/nutrition-planner/README.md

-# cooking-app
+# nutrition-app

-streamlit app for cooking recipes
+streamlit app for analyzing nutritional content of your meals

 # Try out the app here